sharismlab/lang-detect/README.md

 # lang-detect: a tool to detect language

-Detecting the language for a small piece of unicode text
+Detecting the language for a small piece of unicode text without any dependency to other libraries.

 Currently we support detecting de, en, es, fr, it, ja, nl, pl, ru, zh-hans, zh-hant, and zh-yue.